 Bed sores are often a sign of neglect and abuse common in nursing home settings.
 Bed sores often develop on areas of the body where skin covers bony prominences.
-Areas like heels, ankles, elbows and back of the head are places where bed sores often appear.
-But they can also appear any place that lacks benefit of free circulation.
-Therefore, sedentary nursing home patients, those wheelchair-bound or bed ridden and any patients unable to reposition themselves at will are at risk for developing bed sores.
+Areas like heels, ankles, elbows, and back of the head are places where bed sores often appear.
+But they can also appear in any place that lacks the benefit of free circulation.
+Therefore, sedentary nursing home patients, those wheelchair-bound or bedridden and any patients unable to reposition themselves at will are at risk for developing bed sores.

 Simple day-to-day care is often the one thing that stands between nursing home patients and bed sore development.